rwgen1/rwgen/docs/index.rst

 RWGEN
 =====

-RWGEN is a stochastic spatiotemporal Rainfall and Weather GENerator based on the Neyman-Scott Rectangular Pulse (NSRP) rainfall model.
+Welcome to the RWGEN documentation!

-RWGEN supports both single site (point) and spatial simulations.
-It can conduct data pre-processing, model fitting, simulation and post-processing.
+RWGEN is a stochastic spatiotemporal Rainfall and Weather GENerator built around the Neyman-Scott Rectangular Pulse (NSRP) rainfall model.
+The package provides an open Python implementation of the NSRP model coupled with (i) an autoregressive model for other weather variables and (ii) FAO56 Penman-Monteith potential evapotranspiration calculations.

+RWGEN can currently conduct data pre-processing, model fitting, simulation and selected post-processing.
+Both single site (point) and spatial simulations are supported.
 The model and documentation are new and under active development - please check back regularly for updates.

 .. toctree::